poolpOrg/poolp.org/content/posts/2023-07_05/index.md

 I could get some that weren't too expensive.
 {{< /tldr >}}

-{{< alert cardColor="#FFDAB9" iconColor="#FF6347">}}
-Links I provide in this serie may (or not) be part of an affiliation program.
-If you decide to buy from them, it'll cost the same price as if you went directly to the merchant store, but I will receive a small reward from the merchant.
-Please consider using them if you decide you want to buy the same things I did.
-{{< /alert >}}

 # Working on the head
 I had ordered and received this neck, which fits nicely,